AdobeDocs/experience-manager-screens.en/help/user-guide/creating-a-video-padding-workflow.md

 ## Creating a Video Padding Workflow {#creating-a-video-padding-workflow-1}

-To create a video padding workflow, you must create a workflow for your video and then use the same in your AEM Screens project channel.
+To create a video padding workflow, create a workflow for your video and then use the same in your AEM Screens project channel.

 Follow the steps below to create and use the workflow: